 - Bleeding on the trunk and branches

-Although it mainly affects horse chestnut trees the symptoms of bleeding canker can affect other tree species and be caused by different pathogens.
+Bleeding canker of horse chestnut is caused by at least two different pathogens.
+The symptoms of bleeding canker can also be seen on other tree species but are caused by different pathogens.
 For example, some root diseases can present with similar symptoms such as bleeding on the lower trunk and root flares.

-Our research has shown that the increase in incidence in horse chestnut bleeding canker has been caused by a new and recently arrived pathogen, Pseudomonas syringae pv aesculi.
+Our research has shown that the increase in incidence in horse chestnut bleeding canker has been caused by the introduction of a previously unknown pathogen, Pseudomonas syringae pv aesculi.

 Until 2000, bleeding canker thought to be caused by two fungal-like pathogens: Phytopthora cactorum and Phytophthora citricola (now called P. plurivora).
-Instead Pseudomonas syringae pv aesculi is now the most frequent cause of bleeding canker symptoms on horse chestnut.
+Instead Pseudomonas syringae pv aesculi is now the most frequent cause of bleeding canker symptoms on horse chestnut throughout Britain.

-Confirming the cause of symptoms of bleeding canker on horse chestnut is critical to any recommendations about effective control measures.
+Confirming the cause of symptoms of bleeding canker on horse chestnut is critical to any recommendations about effective management.
 Surveys are also recommended to assess the number and condition of affected trees.

 There is no chemical treatment currently registered or approved for use in the UK to cure or arrest the development of bleeding canker caused by Pseudomonas syringae pv aesculi: